 What is covered under Optical?
 Optical covers eyewear, including: You would usually buy Optical eyewear after consultation with an Optometrist.
 Is Optometry a regulated profession in Australia?
 Yes.
 In Australia, the Australian Health Practitioner Regulation Agency (Ahpra) and the Optometry Board of Australia regulate Optometry.
 Does Medicare cover Optical (glasses and contact lenses)?
 No. Medicare...

 What are PBS Pharmaceuticals?
-The Pharmaceutical Benefits Scheme (PBS) is an Australian Government program that subsidises the cost of medicines so all Australians have prompt, reliable and affordable access to medicines.
+The Pharmaceutical Benefits Scheme (PBS) is an Australian government program that subsidises the cost of medicines so all Australians have prompt, reliable and affordable access to medicines.
 The PBS covers many common drugs.
 You pay no more than $31.60 (or $7.70 concession rate) for medicines listed on the PBS.
 What are...

 What is Major Dental?
 Major Dental is where a dentist or dental surgeon provides complex dental treatments, including: In contrast, General Dental is where a dentist or dental surgeon provides basic treatment for your teeth, including: Is Dentistry a regulated profession in Australia?
 Yes.
 In Australia, the Australian Health Practitioner Regulation Agency (Ahpra) and the...